-Carpets are the perfect accent to any room if you want to add to your interior decor.
+Carpets are the perfect accent to any room if you want to add to your interior décor.
 They’re also perfect for insulation during cold months.
 But how long does carpet last?
-Are there specific brands that are more durable than others?

-There are three materials that are used to make carpeting: wool, nylon. and olefin.
-In this section, I will give the benefits and drawbacks of each material, so you can decide which one would work best for your home.
+There are three materials that are used to make carpeting: nylon, wool, and olefin.
+In this section we will provide the benefits and drawbacks of each material so you can decide which one works best for your home.